John Churchill, Marquess of Blandford: Death

 In early 1703, seventeen-year-old Blandford contracted smallpox, then a deadly disease.
 The Duchess rushed to her son's bedside, while Queen Anne dispatched her own personal doctors to attend Blandford.
 By 19 February, word reached London that Blandford's condition was hopeless and the Queen, who had lost seventeen children herself, wrote a heartfelt letter to the Duchess of Marlborough in which she stated that she prayed that "Jesus Christ comfort and support you under this terrible affliction, and it is mercy alone that can do it."
 On Saturday morning, 20 February, Blandford died at King's College, plunging his father into "the greatest sorrow in the world."
 The Marlboroughs left Cambridge and settled in their country home in St Albans, in order to mourn the passing of their son and heir.
-Edward Gregg, Queen Anne's biographer, states that Blandford had been his parents' favorite child, while Sidney Godolphin wrote to the Duchess, saying of Blandford: "I do assure you without flattery or partiality that he was not only the most agreeable but the most free thinking and reasonable creature that one can imagine for his age."
+Edward Gregg, Queen Anne's biographer, states that Blandford had been his parents' favourite child, while Sidney Godolphin wrote to the Duchess, saying of Blandford: "I do assure you without flattery or partiality that he was not only the most agreeable but the most free thinking and reasonable creature that one can imagine for his age."
 After Blandford's death, Marlborough made frequent references to his grief.
 His tomb can be seen in King's College Chapel in Cambridge.